Ring Video Doorbell Wired Review review

 The Ring Video Doorbell Wired has a Full HD camera with a 155-degree field of view, which is slightly narrower than that of other Ring Video Doorbells and those from competitors like Arlo and Google.
 We found the Full HD color video the doorbell captures looked detailed and clear, while night vision means video recorded after dark is also easy to see, although it’s in black and white rather than color.

 To keep the price low, the Ring Video Doorbell Wired does lack some features found on the more expensive Ring Video Doorbell 3.
-For example, there’s no support for the ‘pre-roll’ feature, which stores the four seconds of black-and-white video that were captured before motion detection was activated, in order to help you identify exactly what triggered the alert.
+For example, it only supports 2.4GHz Wi-Fi rather than 5GHz as well.

 The doorbell is fully integrated with Alexa, which is to be expected considering Ring is an Amazon-owned company.
 You can choose to have any Amazon Echo’s in your home announce when the doorbell is pressed or motion is detected.
 You can also use the smart speaker to converse with anyone on the doorstep, and if you have an Echo Show, you can view the doorbell’s live feed on its screen.